 How to Know If Your GA4 Data is Accurate?

 Most people only look hard at their GA4 setup when something feels off.
 By then, the damage is often done.
-What makes it trickier is that the most significant risks are not the obvious errors.
-It's the quiet ones that slip under the radar.
-Thus, it's essential to keep an eye on these telltale indicators that act as early signs that your Google Analytics setup needs an audit:
+The biggest risks are often not the obvious errors.
+These are little GA4 tracking issues that go ignored.
+That's why it is important to look for early signs that your Google Analytics setup requires an audit.

 You launch a campaign or post something that gets clicks.
 Search Console picks it up.
 But GA4 shows a flatline.
 That gap usually means GA4 isn’t tracking the visits.
 It might be because a tag was missed or UTM parameters weren’t appropriately added.